Codecademy/docs/content/postgresql/concepts/comments/comments.md

 ---
 Title: 'Comments'
-Description: 'Comments in PostgreSQL are explanatory lines that are ignored by the compiler.
-They are used to describe the functionality of SQL statements, or to temporarily disable a piece of SQL code.
-Adding comments to your SQL scripts is considered a best practice, as it makes your code easier to understand and maintain.'
+Description: 'Comments in PostgreSQL are explanatory lines ignored by the compiler, enhancing code clarity and maintenance.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'